CoderJolly/shopify-intern-challenge/README.md

 ## GraphQL Implementation Documentation

-A set of queries and mutations have been implemented for basic CRUD operations for products and they are exposed at [http://localhost:3000/graphiql](http://localhost:3000/graphiql) for development or at [https://shopify-internship-challenge.herokuapp.com/graphiql](https://shopify-internship-challenge.herokuapp.com/graphiql) .
+A set of queries and mutations have been implemented for basic CRUD operations for products and they are exposed at [http://localhost:3000/graphiql](http://localhost:3000/graphiql) for development.
+You can also send in a POST request with the query string at **http://localhost:3000/graphql** .
 Follow the screenshots for querying the `Product`'s from the GraphQL and mutating with them .

 Additionally you can also send the request from the postman or equivalent API toolkit.